German School System

 The Realschule (grades 5-10 in most states) leads to part-time vocational schools and higher vocational schools.
 It is now possible for students with high academic achievement at the Realschule to switch to a Gymnasium on graduation.

 The Gymnasium leads to a diploma called the Abitur and prepares students for university study or for a dual academic and vocational credential.
-The most common education tracks offered by the standard Gymnasium are classical language, modern language, and mathematics and natural science.
+Curricula differ from school to school, but generally include German, mathematics, computer science, physics, chemistry, biology, geography, art (as well as crafts and design), music, history, philosophy, civics, social studies, and several foreign languages.
 In recent years many States have changed the curriculum so students can get the "Abi" at the end of the 12th grade.
 Other States are making the transition but may still require a 13th grade.

 The Gesamtschule, or comprehensive school, is only found in some of the states.
 It takes the place of both the Hauptschule and Realschule.
 It enrolls students of all ability levels in the 5th through the 10th grades.
 Students who satisfactorily complete the Gesamtschule through the 9th grade receive the Hauptschule certificate, while those who satisfactorily complete schooling through the 10th grade receive the Realschule certificate.

 Beyond the Hauptschule and Realschule lies the Berufsschule, combining part-time academic study and apprenticeship.
 The successful completion of an apprenticeship program leads to certification in a particular trade or field of work.
 These schools differ from the other ones mentioned in that control rests not with the local and regional school authorities, but with the federal government, industry and the trade unions.